jonasliu95/comment_edit_history/README.md

 ## Usage

 Once installed, edit any issue comment.
 A “Show comment edit history” link appears beneath the entry, exposing all recorded revisions.

+The revision is only visible after page refresh.

 ## Localization